zgfgNew/PlayIntegrityFork/README.md

 Make sure Google Play Services (com.google.android.gms) is NOT on the Magisk DenyList if Enforce DenyList is enabled since this interferes with the module; the module does prevent this using scripts but it only happens once during each reboot.

-Note: The below verdicts are all referring to the legacyDeviceRecognitionVerdict or Android <13 deviceRecognitionVerdict Play Integrity API, not the Android 13+ deviceRecognitionVerdict (which relies on locked bootloader checks to pass even DEVICE verdict).
+Note: The below verdicts are all referring to the Android <13 deviceRecognitionVerdict Play Integrity API, not the Android 13+ deviceRecognitionVerdict (which relies on locked bootloader checks to pass even DEVICE verdict).

 ### Failing BASIC verdict

-If you are failing MEETS_BASIC_INTEGRITY (Play Integrity) something is wrong in your setup.
+If you are failing MEETS_BASIC_INTEGRITY something is wrong in your setup.
 Recommended steps in order to find the problem:

 - Disable all modules except this one
 - Try a different (ideally known working) custom.pif.json